-DelMar Pharmaceuticals, Inc. (the "Company", "we", "us", or "our") is a clinical stage drug development company with a focus on the treatment of cancer.
-Our mission is to benefit patients and create shareholder value by developing and commercializing anti-cancer therapies for patients whose tumors exhibit features that make them resistant to, or unlikely to respond to, currently available therapies, particularly for orphan cancer indications where patients have failed, or are unlikely to respond to, currently available therapy.
+DelMar Pharmaceuticals, Inc. (the "Company," "we," "us," or "our") is a clinical stage, biopharmaceutical company focused on the development and commercialization of new cancer therapies.
+Our mission is to benefit patients by developing and commercializing anti-cancer therapies for patients whose solid tumors exhibit features that make them resistant to, or unlikely to respond to, currently available therapies, with particular focus on orphan cancer indications.